zijguo/ITE/README.md

 This repository demonstrates the implementation of the individualized treatment selection method proposed in

 Cai T, Cai TT, Guo Z (2019).
-“Individualized Treatment Selection: An Optimal Hypothesis Testing Approach In High-dimensional Models.” https://arxiv.org/pdf/1904.12891.pdf.
+“Optimal Statistical Inference for Individualized Treatment Effects in High-dimensional Models.” https://arxiv.org/pdf/1904.12891.pdf.

 "ITE_linear" contains all source functions.